How to Write a Consulting Contract: 6 Best Practices

 3. Specify Project Milestones and Engagement Time

 Be sure to define your engagement term as well.
-For example, your term might be based on completion of a single project or run a specific number of weeks or months.
+For example, your term might be based on the completion of a single project or run a specific number of weeks or months.
 If possible, include a mutual termination clause allowing you or the client to cancel the contract if either party fails to uphold the contract terms.

 Check out: Do I Need an Independent Contractor Agreement for Consulting?